 Nagro became the first coach in program history to register a win in her Mount coaching debut by defeating George Mason 2-1 on March 2, 2011.

-While at the Mount, Nagro has coached one All-NEC First Team selection and five All-NEC second teamers with her players earning four NEC Pitcher of the Week and one NEC Player of the Week awards.
+While at the Mount, Nagro has coached one All-NEC First Team selection and five All-NEC second teamers with her players earning four NEC Pitcher of the Week, two NEC Rookie of the Week and one NEC Player of the Week awards.

 Nagro came the Mount from D'Youville College, a Division III program in Buffalo, N.Y.
 In three seasons with the Spartans, Nagro led the team to 40 victories.
 She took over a team that was coming off a 5-21 season in 2007 and guided the team to a 15-22 overall mark and 11-7 in conference for a 10-game improvement in her first season.
 D'Youville then went 17-17 overall and 13-3 in league play in her second season and the squad's final year in the Northeastern Athletic Conference.